Shri-2112/Flexsonic/README.md

 ### Description
 The glove uses **flex sensors** (to detect finger bending) and an **MPU6050 IMU** (to capture orientation).
 Sensor data is processed on an **ESP32**, which runs a simple **ML model (K-Means clustering)** to classify gestures.
 The recognized gesture is mapped to a **pre-recorded audio file** on a **DFPlayer Mini**, producing real-time speech output through a speaker.

-This project is inspired by **MIT’s SignAloud glove** but focuses on affordability, portability, and offline audio output.

----

 ## 🛠️ Tech Stack

 **Hardware:**